GameBuilda/HumanoidController-API/README.md

 It is designed to be:

 Extremely clear
--Easy to extend
+- Easy to extend
--Easy to debug
+- Easy to debug
--Easy for teams of developers to read
+- Easy for teams of developers to read
--Easy to modify with custom behaviors
+- Easy to modify with custom behaviors
 Submodules exist to avoid putting 1k+ lines in one module.
 All public methods are also available through the main module, so developers only need to:
 ```lua